Meet the Team Leaders

-Janice North Saale, MSN, RN, is senior nursing director, Critical Care and Neurosciences, at MedStar Washington Hospital Center.
+Janice North Saale, MSN, RN, is senior nursing director, Critical Care, Neurosciences, and Emergency Services at MedStar Washington Hospital Center.
 She is responsible for resource and capacity management in the Department of Nursing, and oversees nursing supervisor and nurse responder teams.

 Nursing is a second career for Saale, who first earned a BA in Journalism and Mass Communication from Drake University.
 She spent several years in hospital and corporate communications and public affairs roles before earning a BSN from the University of Maryland in 2002.

 Saale came to the Hospital Center in 2003.
 Her nursing expertise includes critical care nursing and leadership.
 She has served as a critical care educator and manager, inaugurating the clinical care facilitator role for the ICUs at the Hospital Center.
 She was appointed nursing director of the neurological ICU and Stroke Center in 2010, and moved into the Senior Director role in 2015.

 Saale earned an MSN from Loyola University in New Orleans in 2014, with a focus on healthcare systems management.